 Providing the adoptive family with the birth parent(s) medical history for the adoptee

-Communication with each other through American Adoptions so that no contact information is shared, to whatever extent you’re comfortable with
+Mediated communication through American Adoptions, so that no contact information is shared

-Adoptees can ask birth parents about their adoption directly and never live with questions
+Adoptees can ask birth parents about their adoption directly and never live with unanswered questions.

-Adoptive families and birth families often share a relationship for a lifetime
+Adoptive families and birth families often share a healthy, genuine friendship for a lifetime.

-An Ohio open adoption simply allows the lines of communication to remain open between birth and adoptive families, allowing you to stay linked through your child.
+An Ohio open adoption allows the lines of communication to remain open between your and the adoptive family, allowing you to stay linked through your child.
 As the birth mother, you will always have the right to decide what kind of contact your open adoption in Ohio includes, even if you change your mind after you place your child with a family.

-While Ohio is a state that does allow Post Adoption Contact Agreements (PACAs), they are not legally binding.
-They’re an informal agreement between the birth and adoptive families that can be referenced when talking about what types and frequency of communication originally discussed when agreeing to an open adoption together.
+While Ohio is a state that does allow Post Adoption Contact Agreements (PACAs), these are not legally binding.
+Instead, they’re an informal agreement between the birth and adoptive families that can be referenced for the type and frequency of communication that was originally discussed when agreeing to an open adoption together.

-However, birth and adoptive parents rarely need reminders to stay in touch as originally promised; everyone is usually happy to do so.
-American Adoptions educates birth and adoptive parents about how crucial it is to honor one’s word in an open adoption.
-We hold on to any correspondence for up to 18 years after the adoption if contact is ever accidentally lost between birth and adoptive families, in case one party contacts us hoping to reconnect with each other.
+We also hold on to any correspondence for up to 18 years after the adoption if contact is ever accidentally lost, just in case one party contacts us hoping to reconnect with each other.

 Open adoption is a great opportunity when placing your child for adoption.
 Many birth mothers have chosen this path with our agency, you can read their stories here.
 These women have all had positive experiences with our services, and we would be more than happy to help you through yours, too.

 You can get more information about open adoption in Ohio by calling 1-800-ADOPTION or getting free information online.